 Diet cultures sets them up to believe it’s THEIR fault they failed to meet demands of thinness unattainable for most people, not the shortcomings of the weight centric system.

-Diet culture is soooo sneaky if we start only on the surface or with visibly observable components we will likely miss the problem in its entirety.
+Diet culture is soooo sneaky.
+If we start only on the surface with the visible parts of diet culture (such as eating disorders and photoshopped super models), we will likely miss the problem in its entirety.

 I like to think of “diet thoughts” as being the pervasive thoughts that manifest in our body and souls but never fully completed.

-For example we might say to ourselves “I need to be thinner,” But we never stop to dissect what that truly means.
+For example we might say to ourselves “I need to be thinner,” But we never stop to dissect what the social significance of the desire.
 For example:

 - What is the value of thinness?